Radar-Guided Polynomial Fitting for Metric Depth Estimation

-Existing approaches~\cite{zeng2025rsa, viola2024marigold, yin2023metric3d, hu2024depthcrafter, ding2025fixing, yu2025relative} attempt to transform these MDE predictions into accurate metric depth maps using a global linear (scale-and-shift) transformation.
+Existing approaches~\citep{yin2023metric3d, viola2024marigold, hu2024depthcrafter, ding2025fixing, yu2025relative} attempt to transform these MDE predictions into accurate metric depth maps using a global affine (scale-and-shift) transformation.
 This class of methods assumes that the reconstruction is off by a single scaling factor across the entire scene.
 While effective in estimating ordinal relationships within local regions, where MDE predictions typically exhibit reasonable local (object-level) reconstructions, such linear corrections fail when multiple objects are placed at incorrect depths relative to each other.
-Specifically, once an MDE model places three or more objects at incorrect relative depths, no simple scale-and-shift can reconcile this misalignment (see \cref{fig:teaser}).
-Empirically, a learned linear fit on a challenging dataset such as nuScenes performs worse than even a deterministic estimator like median scaling (see \cref{tab:mde_comparison_nuscenes}), indicating susceptibility to outliers.
+Specifically, once an MDE model places three or more objects at incorrect relative depths, no simple scale-and-shift can reconcile this misalignment (Fig.~\ref{fig:teaser}).